Mat1020/RaspPi-LED/README.md

    Grab your resistor and connect it to the positive row and the 25 column (Right Side)

 3 ) Set Up the Code:

+You need to import the LED module on Python: from